 The third step of developing a LPM involves outlining the expected outcomes of the intervention.
 These are the short to medium term changes that must be achieved so that the long-term impacts can be accomplished.
-It is important when completing this step to link back to the issue for resolution; and the specific communities, policymakers, and specific groups (public transport users, etc.) to be served.
+It is important when completing this step to link back to the issue for resolution as highlighted in Figure 2.3.8; and the specific communities, policymakers, and specific groups (public transport users, etc.) to be served.